ChromeUniverse/PythonBank/README.md

 * `bank.py` now automatically creates the `./bank_files` dir
 * `database.csv`, `log.csv` and `ledger.csv` are automatically created and stored in `./bank_files`
 * Sign-up and login attempt limit (3 tries)
-* Validity checks during sign-up: no `' '` (blankspace) chars in username, checks if username in already registered
+* Validity checks during sign-up: no `' '` (blankspace) chars in username, checks if username in already taken

 ## To-do list